localvoid/ivi/packages/ivi/README.md

 ### Templates

 ivi supports different template languages and it is easy to create a new one.
-All compilation complexity is abstracted away in the `"ivi/template/compiler"` module.
+All compilation complexity is abstracted away in `"ivi/template/..."` modules.

 #### HTML Template Language